eradman/entr/README.md

 * Print out detailed instructions if the user provides configure arguments
 * Fixed a flaw in kqueue emulation that caused a segfault if multiple files were saved simultaneously
+* Signal handler sends SIGTERM and waits for child processes to terminate
+* Regression begin by rebuilding `entr`

 Releases History
 ----------------